 Contributed by Carryn Beard of Torn Tackies

-If you want to escape the crowds and experience natural beauty off the beaten track, I highly recommend white water rafting in Bali.
+If you want to escape the crowds, experience natural beauty off the beaten track, I highly recommend white water rafting in Bali.

 You’ll go on a journey rafting alongside cascading waterfalls and towering coconut trees while being surrounded by lush jungles and rice fields.
 The rapids aren’t intense and it’s the perfect day trip for all travelers.